c2mon/c2mon/docs/src/core-concepts/process-equipment.md

 ## Configuration structure

 The data structure of a DAQ configuration is strictly hierarchical.
-The smallest configurable unit are tags, which are either attached an Equipment or Sub-Equipment.
+The smallest configurable unit is a tag, which is either attached to an Equipment or Sub-Equipment.

 ![Screenshot](/images/overview/process-data-relation.png =500x)